How to spot a solar cowboy company

 While the solar and home battery industry is now considered mainstream, the industry has grown mainly from the support of Government rebate incentives.
 This has also encouraged unscrupulous solar cowboy business types to enter the industry and offer, in many cases, good-to-be-true packages.
 They use hard-selling tactics, call centres and door-to-door knock teams to get sales over the line.

 In general, the essential advice is simple, if it’s too good to be true, it usually is.
-This rule very much applies to buying solar and batteries.
+This rule greatly applies to buying solar and batteries.

 Suppose you are being pressured to buy with deadlines or exclusive offers.
 Be cautious and research the facts before signing.

-The solar salespeople that go door-to-door selling have a terrible reputation and with good reason.
+The solar cowboys that go door-to-door selling have a terrible reputation and with good reason.

-This is the best way to find vulnerable people at home.
-Where they are most relaxed, do the hard sell and convince people to buy on the spot without them doing their due research, comparing quotes, etc.
+This is the best way to find vulnerable people at home, where they are most relaxed, do the hard sell, and convince people to buy on the spot without them doing their due research, and comparing quotes.

 Often the PV and batteries capabilities are oversold, the products are overpriced, and many of these firms use inferior quality equipment.

 Often these salespeople will also not explain your rights as a consumer for direct marketing.
-Including the fact that you have a 10-business day cooling off period, with door knockers, in which you can cancel your order for a full refund.
+Including the fact that you have a 10-business day cooling off period, with solar cowboys, in which you can cancel your order for a full refund.

 Beware of anyone who pressures you to sign quickly or on the spot to commit to the deal.